Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 The foolish attack upon the Chinese took so many Spanish soldiers from the southern islands that the Moros now had free swing along the coasts of Mindanao and the Visayas.

 Exalted by his success against European arms, Koxinga resolved upon the conquest of the Philippines.
 He summoned to his service the Italian Dominican missionary, Ricci, who had been living in the province of Fukien, and in the spring of 1662 dispatched him as an ambassador to the governor of the Philippines to demand the submission of the archipelago.

 Manila was thrown into a terrible panic by this demand, and indeed no such danger had threatened the Spanish in the Philippines since the invasion of Limahong.
 The Chinese conqueror had an innumerable army, and his armament, stores, and navy had been greatly augmented by the surrender of the Dutch.

 After Koxinga's ultimatum, the Spanish proceeded to order all Chinese to leave the Philippines.
 The Chinese suspected that the Spanish planned to massacre them, so the Chinese rebelled and assaulted Manila to fight the Spanish and Filipinos.
 The Chinese either died in battle or, escaping by frail boats, joined the Chinese colonists on Formosa.
 The Spanish razed their own churches and convents in Manila to prevent Chinese from taking shelter in them.

 "During this period the raids of the Moros continued.
 These pirates did much damage.
 This led to efforts on the part of Spain to conquer these warlike people, which resulted in the conquest of Jolo and the establishment of a stronghold at Zamboanga.
 In 1662 Koxinga, a Chinese pirate, demanded the surrender of Manila.
 This danger was so great that the Spaniards concentrated all their efforts to resist the threatened invasions and abandoned some of their strongholds in the south.
-The Chinese in Manila were suspected of feeing in the plot.
+The Chinese in Manila were suspected of being in the plot.
 They assaulted Manila but many were slain and the remainder left the city.
 The threatened invasion never was carried out for Koxinga died.
 The effects of the events cited above left Spanish prestige at a low ebb.
 Manila was no longer the principal commercial centre of the East and never again recovered that position.
 The century that followed from 1663–1762 has been described as one of obscurity for the Philippines."